michaelbales1/sciologer/README.md

 ## Requirements
 * Tomcat
-* Icons needed to be downloaded for the visualization
+* Icons needed for the visualization may be downloaded from the `drawing` folder